 In Spain there is a single institution responsible for investigations and decision making on competition issues.
-The Comisión Nacional de los Mercados y la Competencia (CNMC) presents a pyramidal structure with two separate organs: the Directorate of Competition and the Board (Competition Committee), which independently carry out their respective functions under the supervision and coordination of the institution's President, with the support of a range of common services.
-Due processes fully respected at the Spanish Competition Authority:
+The Spanish National Markets and Competition Commission (CNMC) presents a pyramidal structure with two separate organs: the Competition Directorate and the Council (Competition Chamber), which independently carry out their respective functions.
+The President supervises and coordinates CNMC's activity with the support of a range of common services.
+Due process is fully respected at the Spanish Competition Authority:

-(Investigative phase) The Directorate of Competition carries out investigations, including dawn-raids, decides when formal proceedings should be opened, prepares and addresses Statements of Objections to the parties and finally drafts Decision Proposals to the Board on the substance and on sanctions.
+(Investigative phase) The Competition Directorate carries out investigations, including dawnraids, decides when formal proceedings should be opened, prepares and addresses Statements of Objections to the parties and finally drafts Decision Proposals to the Council on the substance and on sanctions.

 It is also responsible for case allocation between the CNMC and the Regional Competition Authorities, as stated in Act 1/2002, and for securing compliance of the parties with CNMC's decisions.
-This Directorate represents the CNMC at the ECN.
+The Competition Directorate represents the CNMC at the ECN.

-(Adjudicative phase) In view of the Proposals submitted by the Directorate of Competition, the Board takes the decisions to shelve or dismiss case proceedings, to end a case by way of Commitments, to declare the illegality of a practice and impose the corresponding sanctions, to impose interim measures, etc. The Board may also order that the Directorate of Competition examines new evidence and performs complementary actions, and may decide whether to conduct a hearing.
+(Decision phase) In view of the Proposals submitted by the Competition Directorate, the Council takes the decisions to close or dismiss case proceedings, to end a case by way of Commitments, to declare the illegality of a practice and impose the corresponding sanctions, to impose interim measures, etc. The Council may also order the Competition Directorate to examine new evidence and to perform complementary actions, and may decide whether to conduct a hearing.